 - Agricultural Use also includes any land under a residence and/or woodlot.

-If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to call attorneys Noah Paul Fardo or Nicole Hauptman for help at (412) 802.6666 or email us at firstname.lastname@example.org.
+If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to contact us at Flaherty and Fardo for a free consultation.